MelikaWorks/QRCodeScanner-MAUI/docs/security-notes.md

 # Security Notes

-This repository contains only a demonstration version of the QR Code Scanner application.
+This repository contains a public demonstration version of the QR Code Scanner project.

+The original project was developed for an industrial inventory and warehouse scanning scenario.

-The following items are intentionally excluded:
+To protect organizational information, the following items have been intentionally excluded:

-- ERP Integration Details
+- ERP integration details
-- Warehouse Management System (WMS) APIs
-- Internal Business Logic
+- WMS integration details
+- API endpoints
-- Authentication Credentials
+- Authentication mechanisms
-- Database Connection Information
+- Database connections
-- Production Endpoints
+- Production configuration
+- Internal business rules

 ## Sample Data

-All QR codes, payloads, and screenshots included in this repository contain fictional data created solely for demonstration and testing purposes.
+All screenshots, QR codes, and JSON payloads included in this repository use fictional demonstration data.

 ## Confidentiality

-Any future integrations with enterprise systems are not publicly disclosed due to security and confidentiality requirements.
+Future enterprise integrations are not included in this public repository due to security and confidentiality requirements.